Grammarly is a well-known grammar checker that helps you correct grammatical errors and spelling mistakes.

 Final Verdict: Is Grammarly Worth the Price?

-Yes, I think Grammarly’s wealth of services are worth the $11.66 per month that you’d pay with a year-long subscription.
+Yes, I think Grammarly’s wealth of services are worth the $12 per month that you’d pay for a year-long subscription.

 There are some good alternatives on the market.

 But I don’t think any of them beats Grammarly as an all-around grammar, plagiarism, and writing app.